-At XploreAsia we believe that small changes make a big difference, and leaving a positive impact in the local community should be the cornerstone of every successful organization.
+At XploreAsia we believe that small changes make a big difference, and giving back to the community should be the cornerstone of every successful organization.
 Giving back always feels good.
 XploreAsia proudly supports several non-profit organizations.
 We actively encourage our employees and participants to take part in various volunteer opportunities close to their hearts and make a positive difference wherever they are.

-Here is part 1 of a series of stories and advice from our staff about the volunteer work that they have done, and continue to do.
-If you feel inspired by these stories we will be happy to give you more information and suggestions on volunteering in South East Asia.
+Here, one of staff talks about how they have begun giving back to the community through animal rescue work.
+If you feel inspired by this story we will be happy to give you more information and suggestions on volunteering in South East Asia.

 Making a Difference In The Lives Of Street Dogs